-This is a foreign key field to the cms.models.Page model that defaults to the cms.forms.fields.PageSelectFormField form field when rendered in forms.
-It has the same API as the django.db.models.
-ForeignKey but does not require the othermodel argument.
+This is a foreign key field to the cms.models.pagemodel.Page model that defaults to the PageSelectFormField form field when rendered in forms.
+It has the same API as the django.db. models.ForeignKey but does not require the othermodel argument.